MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-extension-example.md

 ### Configure context-sensitive links to Help

 At an app level, you can specify where the Help for your functionality is published in the app.json file.
-Then , for each page in your app, you specify which Help file on that website is relevant for that particular page.
+Then, for each page in your app, you specify which Help file on that website is relevant for that particular page.
 For more information, see [Configure Context-Sensitive Help](../help/context-sensitive-help.md).

 Open the app.json file, and then change the value of the `contextSensitiveHelpUrl`property to point at the right location on your website.
 In this example, you publish Help for your app at *https://mysite.com/documentation*.